-Figure 5-7 SHADOW LINE
+Figure 5-7 STAGING MARK locations

-STARTING LINE: a white line spanning the width of the carpet and located 2 ft.
-4 in. (~71 cm) from the back of the DRIVER STATION diamond plate panel to the near edge of the tape.
+- Andeling Solutions Partner - STARTING LINE: a white tape line spanning the ALLIANCE AREA and SUBSTATION AREA located 2 ft.
+4 in. (~71 cm) from the face of the ALLIANCE WALL to the near edge of the tape.
+SUBSTATION AREA: a 12 ft. (~366 cm) wide by 18 ft.
+7 in. (~566 cm) deep infinitely tall volume formed by and including the DOUBLE SUBSTATION, the edge of the carpet, the guardrail, the SINGLE SUBSTATION and ALLIANCE colored tape.
+The SUBSTATION AREA includes the PORTALS and the tape.

-TARMAC: 1 of 4 (2 per ALLIANCE) 12 ft.
-9 in. (\sim 389 cm) wide by 7 ft. $\frac{3}{4}$ in. (\sim 215 cm) deep infinitely tall volumes bounded by and including the ALLIANCE colored tape.
+5.3 BARRIER

-Figure 5-8 TARMACS
+Figure 5-8: BARRIER